tomato42/tls13-spec/draft-ietf-tls-tls13.md

 transmitted on multiple 0-RTT connections.
 However, 0-RTT data cannot be duplicated within a connection (i.e., the server will not process the same data twice for the same connection) and also cannot be sent as if it were ordinary TLS data.
+Finally, note that if the server key is compromised, and client authentication is used, then the attacker can impersonate the client to the server (as it knows the traffic key).
 [[TODO: Need protection against 0-RTT truncation?]]

 ### Resumption and PSK